Value Cards: An Educational Toolkit for Teaching Social Impacts of Machine Learning through Deliberation: Introduction

 Our work contributes to this line of research.
-In this work, we present Value Cards (Figure~\ref{tab:value card}), a deliberation-driven toolkit for informing computer science students and practitioners -- the social impacts of different performance metrics and their potential trade-offs in machine learning-based decision making systems.
-Instead of viewing human values in AI systems as \textit{individual dilemmas} that can be calculated as aggregations of \textit{individual preferences}, we foreground the importance of negotiating \textit{social} values and making \textit{collective} decisions via deliberation \cite{Shen2020Publics, zhu2018value}.
+In this work, we present Value Cards (Figure~\ref{tab:value card}), a deliberation-driven toolkit for bringing computer science students and practitioners the awareness of the social impacts of machine learning-based decision making systems. \footnote{We include all eight Model Cards, four Persona Cards, and three Checklist Cards in Appendix.
+The Value Cards toolkit, including all the related teaching materials, is also available at https://wesdeng.github.io/ValueCards/} Specifically, Value Cards encourages the investigations and debates towards different ML performance metrics and their potential trade-offs.
+Instead of viewing human values in AI systems as \textit{individual dilemmas} that can be calculated as aggregations of \textit{individual preferences}, we foreground the importance of negotiating \textit{social} values and making \textit{collective} decisions via deliberation \cite{zhu2018value,Shen2020Publics,Shen2020CM}.
 The Value Cards toolkit uses three different artifacts -- the Model Cards, the Persona Cards, and the Checklist Cards -- to better facilitate and scaffold the deliberation process.
 In particular, the Model Cards describe a set of machine learning models, which capture the inherent trade-offs in the design of a machine learning-based decision making system.
 The Persona Cards characterize different potential stakeholders and their prioritized values and interests in the system, with each corresponding to a number of specific Model Cards.
 The Checklist Cards enumerate a number of social and technical considerations to better facilitate and scaffold the deliberation process.
-Instructors can adjust and tailor the components as they need for their specific problem domains or settings.
+Instructors can adjust and tailor the components as they need for their specific domains or settings.